 The ADKAR Framework

+Change is necessary but can be painful if not managed appropriately!
 Another framework for change management, developed by Prosci in 1998 is the ADKAR Model.
-ADKAR is an acronym standing for:
+ADKAR is an acronym that stands for:

 - Awareness – Employees need awareness that change is needed.

 - Desire – Employees require desire to create and support change